 When you are ready to shave, wet your skin well with warm water, and massage your shaving cream or gel into the skin to stimulate your hairs into standing up.
 For best results, take a warm shower directly before shaving, or try shaving in the shower.
 Warm water helps the razor glide over your skin so you avoid the drag of the blade that causes irritation and those red shave bumps.
 Warm water also softens hair and opens the pores, making it smoother and easier to shave [source: Greenberg].

 Finally, there is no truth to the old tale that shaving causes your hair to grow back coarser or thicker.
 The more you practice shaving while taking proper care of your skin, the better you should become at it.
-For more information on shaving your underarms, be sure to visit the links on the next page.
+For more information on shaving your underarms, be sure to visit the links below.